llogostevo/travel-blog/posts/lausanne.md

 ---
-# An Enchanting Day in Lausanne!
+# On a Swiss roll!

 ![Lausanne Exploration](/images/lausanne.jpg)